top of page

 Education

 We provide free quality education.
-As well as liberal arts, English, Bengali, and Hindi, we teach self-discipline, appreciation for all religions and points of view, problem-solving skills, music, culture, and taking responsibility for social advocacy, to create positive change in the world.
+As well as liberal arts, English, Bengali, and Hindi, we teach self-discipline, appreciation for all religions and points of view, problem-solving skills, music, culture, and taking responsibility for equality and advocacy, to create positive change for good.

 All of our students are from socio-economically disadvantaged families; many are from refugee families who fled persecution across the border from Bangladesh, bringing little with them but hope.
 Yet these are some of the brightest, most generous children you will ever meet.
 Most of our students are the first in their families to become literate.
 Many study hard so that they can teach the rest of their families what they learn at school each day.